digital-asset/daml/docs/source/daml/patterns/initaccept.rst

 The Initiate and Accept pattern in general involves 2 contracts:

 Initiate contract
   The Initiate contract can be created from a role contract or any other point in the workflow.
-In this example, initiate contract is the proposal contract  *CoinIssueProposal* the issuer created from from the master contract *CoinMaster*.
+In this example, initiate contract is the proposal contract  *CoinIssueProposal* the issuer created from the master contract *CoinMaster*.

   .. literalinclude:: daml/CoinIssuance.daml
     :language: daml